mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 expanding into the Imperial Core by the much more severe collapse of the worlds coreward of the Rim.

-There was some trepidation on Artemsus’ part that if not handled carefully, the Solomani empires could unite in some way before membership in the Imperium was even offered.
+There was some trepidation on Artemsus' part that if not handled carefully, the Solomani empires could unite in some way before membership in the Imperium was even offered.
 Many of the worlds of the new